MicrosoftDocs/windows-itpro-docs/windows/security/zero-trust-windows-device-health.md

 - **Assume breach**.
 Prevent attackers from obtaining access to minimize potential damage to data and systems.
 Protect privileged roles, verify end-to-end encryption, use analytics to get visibility, and drive threat detection to improve defenses.

 The Zero Trust concept of **verify explicitly** applies to the risks introduced by both devices and users.
-Windows provides IT administrators the attestation and measurements to determine whether a device meets requirements and can be trusted.
-Microsoft Intune and Azure Active Directory can be used to manage and enforce access.
-Plus, IT Administrators can easily customize Windows to meet specific user and policy requirements for access, privacy, compliance, and more.

-**Device health attestation** and **conditional access** are used to grant access to corporate resources.
-This helps reinforce a Zero Trust paradigm that moves enterprise defenses from static, network- based perimeters to focus on users, assets, and resources.
+Windows enables **device health attestation** and **conditional access** capabilities, which are used to grant access to corporate resources.

 [Conditional access](/azure/active-directory/conditional-access/overview) evaluates identity signals to confirm that users are who they say they are before they are granted access to corporate resources.